-In this episode Peter Bobbin of Argyle Lawyers in Sydney discusses SIS Act NANI and its implications.
+In this episode Peter Bobbin of Coleman Greig Lawyers in Sydney discusses SIS Act NANI and its implications.
 With SIS Act NANI we mean non-arm’s length income as per s109 SIS Act.
 Here is what we learned from this episode.

 SIS Act NANI features in pretty much every sole purpose test court case.
 Every finding of a sole purpose test failure so far has involved non-arm’s length dealings.
 Here are four landmark court cases around non-arm’s length dealings.

 #1 Scott’s Case No. 2 in 1966

 In Scott v Federal Commissioner of Taxation (No 2); Associated Provident Funds Pty Limited v Federal Commissioner Of taxation; Belvidere Investments Pty Limited v Federal Commissioner Of Taxation the High Court of Australia set the first landmark finding on 07 October 1966 (1966) 14 ATD 333.

 Raymore Contractors Pty Ltd v FCT 91 Hill J ATC 4259 is famous for having introduced the sole purpose contribution test.

 #3 Pincus J in FCT v Roche and Ors in 1991

 Pincus J in FCT v Roche and Ors extended the sole purpose contribution test.